Workplace Crime Lawyers

 - That the negligent conduct caused the death of that other person.

 Section 39G(2) also contains the same test but is applicable to officers of an ‘applicable entity.’
 The drafters of the legislation have included definitions for a number of terms used.
-These include:

 Conduct includes an act, but also an omission.